-I’m sure that you’re aware of the “rules” about frequency of posts you should make to your Facebook Page.
+I’m sure that you’re aware of the “rules” about Calculated as (Impressions/Reach), Frequency is a Facebook ads metric that measures the average number of times users have seen your ad. of posts you should make to your Facebook Page.
 Don’t wear out your fans, they say.

 I’ve read that you shouldn’t post multiple times to your Facebook Page per day.
 I’ve heard that the optimal number of times is only two or three times per week.
 I’ve been told that your EdgeRank will be negatively impacted by too many daily posts.

 If you like my Facebook Page, you’re well aware that I often post more than once per day.
 I’ll even post three, four or five times in a day, depending on what’s going on.

 If “the rules” are correct, one of two things (if not both) should happen when I post frequently:

 - My Reach will decrease as a result of a penalized EdgeRank, and/or

 - My Negative Feedback will increase per post.

 Luckily, we have Facebook Insights to help determine whether this actually happens.
 So I analyzed data from April 11 through June 24 on my Page to find out if there has been a direct correlation between frequency of daily posts and negative response.

 Since I advertised during this time, I isolated organic reach.
 Additionally, I removed any posts that targeted specific cities, states or countries since the reach would naturally be lower.

 That left me with the following data pool: